-Thai Buddhist temples are extraordinary masterpieces of architecture, art, and history.
-There are thousands all over the country, so there’s a good chance you’ll visit at least one temple during your travels.
-However, it’s important to know how to dress appropriately before visiting these holy places.
+Thai Buddhist Temples are extraordinary masterpieces of architecture, art and history.
+There are thousands throughout the country, so there is a good chance that you will visit at least one temple on your trip.
+However, it is important to know how to dress appropriately before visiting these sacred places.

 Men should not wear shorts, tank tops, or flip-flops.
 This especially true if you are visiting extremely important temples such as Wat Phra Kaew.
 Instead, you must wear long pants and a t-shirt, preferably one with a collar.
 If you want to wear sandals, with a back strap is okay.